oliveiracle/first-project-maria/README.md

 -   **Contact Page**
    ![Screenshot of the contact page](documentation/screenshots/contact.png)
     -   Getting in touch is made easy.
 The Contact Page features a straightforward inquiry form and an embedded Google Map to help clients find the spa's location.
-Built-in form validation ensures that messages are sent correctly the first time, removing any friction for potential customers.
+It uses the Formspree service to handle form submissions, ensuring inquiries are reliably sent to the site owner's email.

 -   **The Footer**
    ![Screenshot of the footer ](documentation/footer.png)